 Curbing inflammation doesn’t require handfuls of pills daily.
 So, let’s talk about healthier ways to fight this unifying theory of disease…

-Thanks to brand new research from biomedical engineers at Duke University, we now know that exercise could be one of the simplest, drug-free ways to combat disease-causing inflammation.
+Thanks to research from biomedical engineers at Duke University, we know that exercise could be one of the simplest, drug-free ways to combat disease-causing inflammation.

 Here’s how they proved it…

 They created lab-grown muscle (a first-of-its-kind endeavor) that perfectly simulates the muscles in the human body.
 This way they were able to see exactly what happens to muscle when inflammation is kicked off in the body — and how things change when you start moving them.

 The team flooded that lab-grown muscle with a pro-inflammatory molecule known as interferon-gamma, which causes such severe inflammation that it leads to muscle wasting and dysfunction.
 It’s also the inflammatory molecule at the heart of a COVID-induced cytokine storm — just so you know how powerful it is.